Cosr-Backup/estkme-cloud/README.md

 ##### Consume Data

-You can also use the following command to consume your cellular data:
+You can use the following command to consume your cellular data:
 ```plaintext
 /data <amount_of_data_in_KiB>
 ```